Characters: The Order of the Stick: Azure City

 Shojo: Hinjo has grown up into a good, honorable man — which unfortunately makes him singularly unsuited to the task of governing Azure City and its territories.
 I'm not worried, though.
 Give him another ten years of instruction, and his naïve idealism will fall like kobolds before a high-level fighter.

 - In Its Hour of Need: Refuses to leave Azure City during Xykon's siege despite how far victory slips away.
 He is ultimately convinced of the foolishness of this mindset.

 - Magic Knight: Due to being a paladin, he has both fighting and magic skills.

-- Modest Royalty: After becoming the ruler of Azure City, he looks just like he did before he ruled.
-This may be due to months on a refugee ship, but the point is still valid.
+- Modest Royalty: After becoming the ruler of Azure City, he wears the same paladin armor he did before he ruled.

 - Nephewism: What happened to his parents?
 Who knows; maybe ninjas got them.

 - Only Sane Man: In comparison to Miko.

 - The Paladin: A holy warrior that is far more sane than Miko.